Manikanta-18/Super-Store-Sales-Forecast/README.md

 # Train–Test Split and Stationarity Check:
 - The dataset spans 2015–2018, with 2015–2017 used as the training set and 2018 used as the test set.
 - Applied the Augmented Dickey–Fuller (ADF) test to assess stationarity and confirmed that the training data is stationary, meaning its statistical properties (mean and variance) remain constant over time.
+- Non-stationarity causes model parameters to change over time, meaning past patterns do not reliably predict future behavior.
+Since most forecasting models assume stationarity, this leads to poor forecasting performance when the data is non-stationary.
+- If the data is non-stationary, we apply differencing to remove trends, seasonal differencing to remove seasonality, and log or Box–Cox transformations to stabilize variance.
+- After seasonal differencing Repeating seasonal mean shifts, Long-term seasonal non-stationarity.
+  Example (monthly data, s = 12): High every December, low every January → removed, So after differencing:
+  -The average December ≈ average January
+  - Mean becomes stable → stationarity achieved
+  - Seasonal differencing does NOT remove:

+Correlation between same seasons across years

+Systematic seasonal dependence

+In real terms:

+If January sales last year affect January sales this year, that relationship remains
+- Though we make the data stationary, the dependence on previous values exists through correlation.

 # ACF and PACF plots:
 ## 📊 ACF Plot:

 ## 📊 PACF Plots: